 Of course, 2021 has also been a year of thinking more about our health, as well as the health of those around us.
 For example, air purifiers are designed to eliminate nasty irritants, from smoke and pollution to dust and pet hair.

-Some can also serve multiple purposes, which will be a comfort for anyone who is reluctant to incorporate yet another bulky gadget into their living area.
-Save space with something like the Dyson Pure Cool Me, which also acts as a cooling fan, or something compact, like the Blueair Blue 3210.
+Some can also serve multiple purposes, which will comfort anyone reluctant to incorporate yet another bulky gadget into their living area.
+Instead, save space with something like the Dyson Pure Cool Me, which acts as a cooling fan, or something compact, like the Blueair Blue 3210.

 Scroll down to see how we ranked the best air purifiers on the market right now or if you want cooling power without the purification element, check out our guide to the best fans.